Peanutt42/SphynxEngine/README.md

 # SphynxEngine
 Why 'Sphynx'?
 Because I love cats and this game engine is kind of meant to be bare bones

-## Prerequisites
+## Prerequisites (Optional)
-- Vulkan SDK
-  - Download and install from here: https://vulkan.lunarg.com/sdk/home#windows
+- Vulkan SDK: only needed for Vulkan Debugging (validation layers) -> https://vulkan.lunarg.com/sdk/home

 ## Building
 Run premake5 for your operating system